Clement Lindley Wragge: Meteorology

 He quickly caused disquiet amongst meteorologists and astronomers from the other Australian colonies when he started producing charts and predictions not only for Queensland, but for other areas of the continent.
 He further inflamed them by inscribing his reports Meteorology of Australasia, Chief Weather Bureau, Brisbane and by claiming that while he and his staff were engaged entirely in meteorological research, weather men in other colonies were government astronomers whose time was also filled with postal and telegraph duties.

 In the 1880s and 1890s Wragge set up an extensive network of weather stations around Queensland, and developed a series of storm signals to be used upon telegraphed instructions from Brisbane to Cape Moreton, Double Island Point, Sandy Cape, Bustard Head, Cape Capricorn, Flat Top Island, Cape Bowling Green, Cape Cleveland, Cooktown, Thursday Island and Karumba.
 He also set up an international service with New Caledonia, by which he received data on the newly laid cable from Nouméa.
 Between 1888 and 1893, Wragge trained Inigo Owen Jones who became a renowned long-range weather forecaster.

 In 1895, Wragge set up a weather station near the summit of Mount Wellington, Tasmania, and 1897 established another on Mount Kosciuszko.
 He also attended international conferences in Munich (1891) and Paris (1898 and 1900).

 Wragge was also responsible for the convention of naming cyclones.
-His original idea was to name them after the letters of the Greek alphabet but he later used the names of figures from Polynesian mythology and politicians.
-Politicians to have cyclones named after them by Wragge included James Drake, Edmund Barton and Alfred Deakin.
+His original idea was to use letters of the Greek alphabet, but he later used the names of figures from Polynesian mythology, and also politicians, including James Drake, Edmund Barton, and Alfred Deakin.
 Other colourful names he used included Xerxes, Hannibal, Blasatus and Teman.
 After Wragge's retirement, the practice of naming cyclones would cease for sixty years.

 In 1898 Wragge began publishing Wragge's Australian Weather Guide and Almanac, which contained not just meteorological information, but contributions on geology, bush craft, agriculture, mining, water supplies and postal information.
-In an effort to break the drought of 1902 he purchased a number of Stiger Votex Cannons, which were supposedly able to bring rain from the clouds.
+In an effort to break the drought of 1902 he purchased a number of Steiger Vortex Cannons, which were supposedly able to bring rain from the clouds.
 Test firings at Charleville on 26 September were unsuccessful.
 Wragge was not there to see the actual experiment, having left town after an argument with the local council.
-Today, two of the cannons are on display in Charleville.
+Two of the cannons are on display in Charleville.

-Wragge resigned from the Queensland Government in 1903 when his funding was decreased following the Federation of Australia.
+Wragge resigned in 1903 when the weather bureau of Queensland was combined with other states following the Federation of Australia, which downgraded his role from a chief to a subordinate.